emiliaengberg-rs/t3-readspeaker-services/Documentation/Using/Index.rst

    To use webReader and/or docReader as a plugin, go to *Web > Page* and locate the page where you want it to be added.

-   Click on the :guilabel:`+ Content` button where you want webReader to be displayed:
+   Click on the :guilabel:`+ Create new content` button where you want webReader to be displayed:

    .. figure:: ../Images/using-plugin-content.png
       :class: with-shadow
       :alt: Adding content to a web page

-2. Select plug-in type
+2. Select plugin type

-   Select *General Plugin* from the *Plugins* tab
+   Select the *Plugins* tab

    .. figure:: ../Images/using-plugin-pluginstab.png
       :class: with-shadow
-      :alt: The plug-ins tab
+      :alt: The plugins tab

 3. Select ReadSpeaker Services

-   Select *ReadSpeaker Services* from the *Plugin* tab
+   Select *ReadSpeaker Services* from the *Plugins* tab

    .. figure:: ../Images/using-plugin-select.png
       :class: with-shadow
-      :alt: The plug-in selector
+      :alt: The plugin selector

 4. Save